Invariance of immersed Floer cohomology under Lagrangian surgery: Holomorphic disks and neck-stretching

-First we construct from any broken map an unbroken map, using Floer's version of the Picard Lemma.
-Afterwards we show that any unbroken map for sufficiently long neck length is obtained by such a construction.
+We construct from any holomorphic building a holomorphic map to the manifold with long neck, using Floer's version of the Picard Lemma.
+Afterwards we show that any such map for sufficiently long neck length is obtained by such a construction.
 Recall Floer's version of the Picard Lemma, \cite[Proposition 24]{floer:monopoles}).

 \begin{lemma} Let $f : V_1 \to V_2$ be a smooth map between Banach spaces that admits a Taylor expansion